wllandrew/cs50-exercises/README.md

 ### 5️⃣ - Week 5

+This week introduces the most fundamental data scructures: linked lists, trees, queues, stacks, hash tables.

+1. <a href="https://cs50.harvard.edu/x/2025/psets/5/inheritance/">Inheritance</a>: C script that simulates the parents and grandparents <a href="https://pt.wikipedia.org/wiki/Sistema_ABO">blood allele's</a>, given the child's.
+2. <a href="https://cs50.harvard.edu/x/2025/psets/5/speller/">Speller</a>: C script that implements a spell-checking algorithm, but making it faster by constructing a hash table.

 ### 6️⃣ - Week 6

+This week introducest the Python programming language.

+1. <a href="https://cs50.harvard.edu/x/2025/psets/6/hello/">Sentimental-Hello</a>: implements "Hello, it's me" but in Python.
+2. <a href="https://cs50.harvard.edu/x/2025/psets/6/mario/more/">Sentimental-Mario (More)</a>: implements "Mario (More)" but in Python.
+3. <a href="https://cs50.harvard.edu/x/2025/psets/6/credit/">Sentimental-Credit</a>: implements "Credit" but in Python.
+4. <a href="https://cs50.harvard.edu/x/2025/psets/6/readability/">Sentimental-Readability</a>: implements "Readability" but in Python.
+5. <a href="https://cs50.harvard.edu/x/2025/psets/6/dna/">DNA</a>: Python script that implements a <a href="https://en.wikipedia.org/wiki/DNA_profiling">DNA profiling</a> algorithm.

 ### 7️⃣ - Week 7

+This week introduces relational databases and SQL.

+1. <a href="https://cs50.harvard.edu/x/2025/psets/7/songs/">Songs</a>: set of SQL queries to answer given questions on a <a href="https://www.spotify.com">Spotify</a> song database.
+2. <a href=""></a>: set of SQL queries to answer given questions on a <a href="https://www.imdb.com">IMDb</a> movies database.
+3. <a href="">Fiftyville</a>: given a special database and some previous knowledge, use SQL to find the possible burglar in a criminal case.

 ### 8️⃣ - Week 8

+This week introduces networking, web programming, HTML, CSS and JavaScript.

+1. <a href="https://cs50.harvard.edu/x/2025/psets/8/trivia/">Trivia</a>: implement fully a trivia website.
+2. <a href="https://cs50.harvard.edu/x/2025/psets/8/homepage/">Homepage</a>: create your own personal homepage using HTML, CSS and JavaScript.

 ### 9️⃣ - Week 9

+This week introduces back-end programming and the Flask library.

+1. <a href="https://cs50.harvard.edu/x/2025/psets/9/birthdays/">Birthdays</a>: implement fully a website that stores birthdays.
+2. <a href="https://cs50.harvard.edu/x/2025/psets/9/finance/">Finance</a>: small web application that lets you search for a stock price, "buy" that stock, "sell" that stock and see your porfolio as well as history of transactions.

 ## Final Project